rajatb115/data-mining-col761/README.txt

 then until the candidate set is empty we keep generating frequent itemsets of size 1 greater as we do in apriori and filter to obtain frequent itemsets.

 Part B) Performance comparison between Apriori and FP-tree implementation:
+In this part we are comparing the running time of